The World Cup is nearly here. We’ve got the lowdown on everything you need to know, from World Cup history to fixtures for 2018.

 What’s going on this year?

 With superstars, such as Lionel Messi, Cristiano Ronaldo and breakout celebrity Mohamad Salah all lined up as forwards for their respective countries, it’s likely to be an explosive year for World Premier League football.
+Who’s going to make World Cup history with the 2018 Golden Boot, we wonder?

 When is the World Cup?